ashwillcode/chat-app/README.md

 # Chat App

-A real-time chat application built with Expo and React Native.
+A real-time chat application built with Expo, React Native, and Firebase.

 ## Features

+- Anonymous user authentication via Firebase
+- Real-time messaging with Firestore
 - User customization with name and background color selection
-- Smooth navigation between screens
+- Message timestamps and delivery status
 - Modern, clean UI design
-- Real-time messaging capabilities (coming soon)
+- Image sharing capabilities
+- Message reactions
+- Pull-to-refresh functionality

+## Implementation Note

+This app uses a custom chat implementation instead of the popular `react-native-gifted-chat` library.
+This decision was made to:
+- Maintain full control over the UI/UX
+- Avoid compatibility issues with newer React Native versions
+- Implement custom features like message reactions and typing indicators
+- Provide better performance with direct Firestore integration
+- Enable easier customization of message bubbles and animations

 ## Prerequisites

 - Node.js (v14 or higher)
 - npm or yarn
 - Expo CLI
+- Firebase account and project
 - iOS Simulator (for Mac) or Android Studio (for Android development)

 ## Installation